waywardphilosopher/parami/content/docs/knowing.md

 #### Reading 6 (session 10):  The Butterfly Dream, and other matters

 So, in this session, we're reading our final section of the Zhuangzi.
 Let's look at an overview of the contents.
+For ease, I've split this into **five** sections.

-##### Opening Argument
+##### Section 1: Opening Argument
 First, there's an extended argument that *seems* to be aiming at the idea that our attempt to get clear about things, to discriminate between them more clearly, leads only to greater confusion.
+There's a lot happening in this section...

 - An opening paragraph about statements and categories
 - The puzzling passage about beginnings, being and nonbeing.